 The development of the 330 kV main system is expected to be rapid in the next few years.
-In addition to the eighty-five miles of 330 kV line between the Snowy Mountains and Yass now operating at 330 kV and the other elements totalling 252 miles which have already been built and are operating at lower voltages for the present, a section 42 miles long is being built between a new 330 kV substation just south of Sydney and a new 330 kV switching station at Dapto for the connexion of the Tallawarra Power Station extensions.
-Contracts have been let for the construction of a further section, 110 miles long, which will duplicate the existing line between the Snowy Mountains, Yass and Dapto.
-This work will permit full 330 kV operation of the whole of the link between the Upper Tumut Switching Station and Sydney South when the next large hydro-electric power station at T2 is completed in 1961.
-Other extensions of the 330 kV system about to commence include two lines (84 miles) from the Sydney South 330 kV substation to a new substation just north of Sydney and from there to the Commission's new Power Station at Vales Point.
-This work is expected to be completed in 1963.
+The most recent section is that of 42 miles between a new 330 kV substation just south of Sydney and the site of a future 330 kV switching station at Dapto to which a connexion to Tallawarra Power Station will be made.
+Work is in progress on a 110 mile section between Yass and Dapto, which will permit full 330 kV operation of the whole of the link between the Upper Tumut Switching Station and Sydney South early in 1962, to bring power from the Tumut 1 and Tumut 2 stations.
+The 330 kV line from Snowy to Yass is being duplicated.
+Work has also begun on two new lines from Sydney South to a new substation just north of Sydney, and a further link from there to the new power station at Vales Point ready for the operation of that station in 1963.

-New construction of 132 kV and 66 kV transmission lines will extend the system geographically within the next two or three years to South Grafton in the north, Burren Junction in the north-west and Hay in the west.
-The mileage of these and other lines of such voltages to be built within this period exceeds 400 miles.
-In the same period the Commission will build three new 330 kV substations, eleven new 132 kV substations and a number of substations of lower voltages.
-The additional transformer capacity resulting from this work and the augmentation of existing substations will be of the order of 3,000,000 kVA.
+New construction of 132 kV and 66 kV transmission lines will extend the system geographically within the next two or three years to South Grafton in the north, to Hay and to Moulamein in the west and south-west, and subsequently down to Moruya on the South Coast.
+The mileage of these and other lines to be built within this period exceeds 650 miles and in the same period the Commission will build three 330 kV substations, ten new 132 kV substations and a number of substations of lower voltages.
+The additional transformer capacity resulting from this work and the augmentation of existing substations will be of the order of 2,500,000 kVA.

 (vi) Hydro-electricity.
 The greater part of the hydro-electric potential of New South Wales is concentrated in the Snowy Mountains Area (see Snowy Mountains Hydro-electric Scheme, p.
-226).
-Apart from this area, there are in operation the new hydro-electric stations at the Warragamba Dam (50,000 kW) and Hume Dam (50,000 kW), the 20,000 kW station at the Burrinjuck Dam, and the 7,500 kW station at the Wyangala Dam.
+224).
+Apart from this area, there are in operation the new hydro-electric stations at the Warragamba Dam (50,000 kW), and Hume Dam (50,000 kW), and stations at the Burrinjuck Dam (20,000 kW), Wyangala Dam (7,500 kW) (shortly to be closed during repairs and extensions to the Dam), and Keepit Dam (6,000 kW).
 The output of Warragamba Power Station is dependent upon the availability of water surplus to the requirements of the Sydney Metropolitan Area, and the output of the other stations on the release of water for irrigation.